aeon-toolkit/aeon-neuro/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-If your contribution does add a dependency, we may suggest adding it as an optional/soft dependency to keep external dependencies of the core aeon package to a minimum.
+If your contribution does add a dependency, we may suggest adding it as an optional/soft dependency to keep external dependencies of the core aeon-neuro package to a minimum.
 -->